terrytaylorbonn/terrytaylorbonn.github.io/0b-concepts.markdown

 **TOC**
 - **1 Key AI capabilities and limitations**
-- **2 NNs**.
+- **2 NNs.
+Modern architectures are evolutionary (not revolutionary).** The latest architectures are not introducing anything radically different.
+I recently saw a video where one of the author's of the original paper "Attention is all you need" (the term "attention" is a misleading marketing term) stated that no other ground-breaking architecture has appeared since the paper was pubished.
+So studying the basics is to understand the foundation of the latest.
   - 2.1 NN only (Inference)
   - 2.3 Training
   - 2.4 Convolution (CNN)
   - 2.5 Transformer (TF)
   - 2.6 Comparison of NN, CNN, and TF architectures
   - 2.7 Why scaling works (a core concept)
-  - 2.8 Modern architectures are evolutionary, not revolutionary.
-The latest architectures are not introducing anything radically different.
 - **2b Models**.
 How the internal agent (procedural) and NN (NN only, CNN, TF) (matrix) work together to create AI **"simulated intelligence" capabilities**.
 - **3 Agents**.
 How to create external agents that can reliably **exploit model sim-intel capabilities** (***creating agents that accommodate the significant limitations of such sim-intel is the key to building successful AI projects***).
   - Agent concepts (Planning, Rule Injection, Tools, Memory, Validation, Explanation, Semantic Mapping)